 The average steam session lasts between 20 and 60 minutes.
 Depending on how hot the water is, the steam may cool sooner.

-There’s no scientific evidence to suggest that vaginal steaming helps any condition.
+There’s no scientific evidence that vaginal steaming helps any condition.
 According to OB-GYN Dr. Jen Gunter’s website, it’s clear as mud how steaming herbs are supposed to gain access to your uterus through a tightly closed cervix at the end of your vagina.

 The herb used on Paltrow’s vagina was mugwort.
-In traditional Chinese medicine, moxibustion is the process of burning mugwort on or over a problematic area of the body or pressure point.
+In Traditional Chinese Medicine, moxibustion is the process of burning mugwort on or over a problematic area of the body or pressure point.

 Moxibustion is used as an alternative therapy to treat a range of reproductive system problems.
-A 2010 look at several systematic reviews found that except for correcting breech presentation in pregnancy, research on mugwort is contradictory and inconclusive.
-There’s no research vaginal moxibustion is helpful.
+A

 Vaginal skin is delicate, sensitive, and easily traumatized.
 Using it as target practice for a plume of warm steam may cause vaginal burns or scalding.

 There aren’t any accepted medical guidelines for steaming your vagina.
-This means unless you consult an alternative health practitioner, you’re on your own to figure out which herbs to use and how often.
+This means, unless you consult an alternative health practitioner, you’re on your own to figure out which herbs to use and how often.

 As with most natural remedies, searching the internet for how to do a vaginal steam provides contradictory information.
 Most advice comes with a disclaimer that it isn’t proven or meant to diagnose or treat any condition.
-This makes you wonder how anyone can recommend it for healing almost all that ails you in the first place.
+This may make you wonder how anyone can recommend it for healing almost all that ails you in the first place.